Hansuai-Hong/hansuai-hong.github.io/_posts/2024-08-01-applied-data-science-project.md

         checkpoint = ModelCheckpoint('best_model.keras', monitor='val_loss', save_best_only=True, verbose=1)

 6) The RNN model was evaluated using accuracy score, confusion matrix and loss & accuraccy plots to see how accurate the model is:
-     a.
-Accuracy Score: To measure overall prediction performance.
+   - Accuracy Score: To measure overall prediction performance.
-     b.
-Confusion Matrix: To analyze the distribution of correct and incorrect predictions.
+   - Confusion Matrix: To analyze the distribution of correct and incorrect predictions.
-     c.
-Loss & Accuracy Plots: To monitor training performance and detect overfitting.
+   - Loss & Accuracy Plots: To monitor training performance and detect overfitting.

 <p align="center">
 <img src="https://hansuai-hong.github.io/assets/13d.png" alt="Description" width="800" height="500">